MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

 PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>: The collection of password credentials associated with the service principal.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
   - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
   - `[KeyId <String>]`: The unique identifier for the password.
   - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
   - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.

 SAMLSINGLESIGNONSETTINGS <IMicrosoftGraphSamlSingleSignOnSettings>: samlSingleSignOnSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.